 where $\sigma_{c(k)}^k\in \{I, X, Y, Z\}$ is a Pauli operator acting on the $k$-th qubit and $H$ is given by a single Pauli string.
 The design of a quantum circuit emulating the time evolution governed by such a Hamiltonian is explained in Appendix~\ref{DistanceMetric}.
 For Hamiltonians with multiple non-commuting Pauli strings, we append the same circuit structure for each string and justify the circuit decomposition through the Trotter product formula.

 Qubits with identity operations can be disregarded and qubits with $X$ or $Y$ are transformed to $Z$ using $X = HZH$ and $Y = SHZHS^\dagger$.
-Whenever we deal with multiple non-commuting Pauli strings, we use Trotterization to recover the circuit structure from Fig.~\ref{fig:ZZZcircuits}(b) for each string.
+Whenever we deal with multiple non-commuting Pauli strings, we use Trotterization to recover the circuit structure from Figure~\ref{fig:ZZZcircuits}(b) for each string.

-For the sake of simplicity, throughout this section, we ignore the fermionic qubit in the interaction Hamiltonian $H_\text{int}$, and focus entirely on the bosonic term $H_\text{b} \propto b+b^\dagger$.
-Our goal is therefore to estimate the CNOT-cost of the circuit representation of $\exp\left(-i H_\text{b}\Delta t \right)$ for an arbitray truncation $\Lambda$.
-We restrict ourselves the case where the truncation can be expressed as $\Lambda = 2^N - 1$, where $N$ is in integer corresponding to the amount of qubits forming the bosonic register.
+For the sake of simplifying the analysis of the CNOT-cost in this section, we ignore the fermionic qubit in the interaction Hamiltonian $H_\text{int}$, and focus entirely on the bosonic term $H_\text{b} \propto b+b^\dagger$.
+In other words, our goal is therefore to estimate the CNOT-cost of the circuit representation of $\exp\left(-i H_\text{b}\Delta t \right)$ for an arbitrary truncation $\Lambda$.
+We restrict ourselves to the case where the truncation can be expressed as $\Lambda = 2^N - 1$, where $N$ is an integer corresponding to the amount of qubits forming the bosonic register.
 Let $S_N = \{P_1, P_2, \dots, P_k\}$ denote the set of Pauli strings required to encode $b+b^\dagger$.
-In Appendix \ref{GeneratePauliStrings}, we show that the number of Pauli strings $k$ for a truncation to $N$ qubits is given by
+In Appendix~\ref{GeneratePauliStrings}, we show that the number of Pauli strings $k$ for a truncation to $N$ qubits is given by